Introduction

 Start Jenkins Slave

-As it can be seen on the above image, there are two options to start a Jenkins slave, and for the purpose of this article we have used the first option by starting the slave though the .jnlp file, i.e. executing command javaws http://localhost:8080/computer/Slave/slave-agent.jnlp at the command prompt:
+As it can be seen in the above image, there are two options to start a Jenkins slave, and for the purpose of this article we have used the first option by starting the slave through the .jnlp file, i.e. executing command javaws http://localhost:8080/computer/Slave/slave-agent.jnlp at the command prompt:

 executing command javaws

-After executing the command, pop-up will appear indicating that Jenkins slave is connected:
+After executing the command, a pop-up will appear indicating that Jenkins slave is connected:

 A pop-up indicating that Jenkins slave is connected

-Navigate to Jenkins on Agent page.
-Status should be changed to online as on the screenshot below.
+Navigate to Jenkins on the Agent page.
+The status should be changed to online as in the screenshot below.

 Change of status as online